Asticotboy/moris/README.md

 @Asticotboy
 Moris

-You can access the application from this link :
+You can access the website from this link :

 https://asticotboy.github.io/moris/